-Dell today confirmed to us that they have stopped selling their popular printer hardware.
+Dell confirmed to Consider IT today that they have stopped selling their popular printer hardware.
 After quizzing a third-party wholesale supplier, the Dell online chat service, and our Dell Direct Account Manager, we can today confirm that Dell has made the decision to stop selling printers as part of their hardware offering (in the UK at least).

 This morning we checked the Dell website and confirmed that all printers had been removed from the Dell UK section, with the exception of their large workhorse C7765dn model.